 - Real estate development and significant rehabilitation in Opportunity Zones

 - Opening new businesses and expansions of businesses already within Opportunity Zones

 - Investing in startup businesses that have the potential for rapid increases in scale

 - Workforce and affordable housing projects

-Opportunity Funds can be established as a partnership or corporation to invest in eligible opportunities in an Opportunity Zone and will be required to meet U.S. Department of Treasury guidelines, which are still yet to be established.
+Opportunity Funds can be established as a partnership or corporation to invest in eligible opportunities in an Opportunity Zone and are required to meet U.S. Department of Treasury guidelines.

 The state has launched a Colorado investment database to help investors find opportunities and for projects and entrepreneurs to connect to capital for growth across the state.

-The next steps for the region include community meetings within the 8 Opportunity Zones, identifying assets and project opportunities seeking Opportunity Zone funding, and finalizing a Regional Investment Prospectus.
-These efforts are being led the Colorado Springs Chamber & EDC and informed by local economic development organizations, stakeholders, investors, and interested individuals.
+Economic development stakeholders in the region held community meetings within the 8 Opportunity Zones, identifying assets and project opportunities seeking Opportunity Zone funding, and created a Regional Investment Prospectus.
+These efforts were led by the Colorado Springs Chamber & EDC and informed by local economic development organizations, stakeholders, investors, and interested individuals.

-Collaborators include El Paso County, the City of Fountain, the Office of Economic Development and International Trade (OEDIT), the Colorado Springs Downtown Partnership, local Economic Development partners, organizations, stakeholders, and interested individuals.
+Collaborators included the City of Colorado Springs Economic Development Division, El Paso County, the City of Fountain, the Office of Economic Development and International Trade (OEDIT), the Colorado Springs Downtown Partnership, local Economic Development partners, organizations, stakeholders, and interested individuals.

 Tax Cuts and Jobs Act 2017 Framework